-Jon Michael Bischof, Gabriela Hassel, Helena Rojo, Jorge Luke, Juan Ignacio Aranda, Eduardo Noriega, Roberto Palazuelos, Raúl Araiza, Edna Bolkan, Evangelina Elizondo, Mindie McCullum, Cecilia Tijerina, Mario Iván Martínez, Lucho Gatica, Humberto Elizondo.
+The movie stars Jon Michael Bischof, Gabriela Hassel, Helena Rojo, Jorge Luke, Juan Ignacio Aranda, Eduardo Noriega, Roberto Palazuelos, Raúl Araiza, Edna Bolkan, Evangelina Elizondo, Mindie McCullum, Cecilia Tijerina, Mario Iván Martínez, Lucho Gatica, Humberto Elizondo.

 On his seventeenth birthday, Michael is given an Ouija board by Tony, his best friend.
 At an Ouija session, Tony unwittingly unlocks the evil forces of the board.

 Soon, there is a wave of violent killings and the chief suspect appears to be Michael.
 He has been witness to all the killings via premonitions and out of body experiences.
 Is Michael the killer?
 Can he prove his innocence or is someone else being possessed by the evil spirit?